modelrecords/modelrecords/README.md

 2. If you have to interrupt the build or it crashes, you'll have to rerun the following in order to build again:
     1. `conda env update --file environment.yml`
     2. `conda activate planecards`
+3. Open `scratch.ipynb`
+4. Click play on the first then the second box

 ## Website Rendering
 The code for the website lives in `planecards/web` and uses Pelican + Tailwindcss